Pearson-Higher-Ed/design/c/alerts/v2.0.3/index.md

       Dimensions
       : - Color bar is 3px wide
-        - At [medium and larger](http://pearson-higher-ed.github.io/design/c/breakpoints/v1.0.2/#breakpoints--medium) breakpoints, horizontal and left padding is 28px, right padding is 36px
+        - At [medium and larger](http://pearson-higher-ed.github.io/design/c/breakpoints/v1.0.2/#breakpoints--medium) breakpoints, vertical padding is 24px, left padding is 28px, right padding is 36px
-        - At smaller breakpoints vertical padding is 24px and horizontal is 28px
+        - At smaller breakpoints vertical padding is 20px and horizontal is 28px

       Colors
       : - Error and warning color is [Strawberry Red](http://pearson-higher-ed.github.io/design/c/colors/v3.0.1/#colors--strawberry-red)